BorisTheBrave/sylves/docs/articles/creating.md

 ## Write your own grid

-`IGrid` is of course and interface, and ultimately you can create your own implementations.
+`IGrid` is of course an interface, and ultimately you can create your own implementations.
 Many of the more complex methods can be forwarded to methods in `DefaultGridImpl` which provides basic implementations.